Install an ownCloud server

 to the group redis

-to avoid permission issue regarding the socket I/O. In order to apply group modification, I advise you to reboot you server.
+to avoid permission issue regarding the socket I/O. In order to apply group modification, you have to log out (and login again) to reload rights.

 Enable and start Redis service